-The District operates ten (10) school sites, a maintenance and operations facility and the District Office.
+The Fountain Valley School District operates ten (10) school sites, a maintenance and operations facility and the District Office.
 All the buildings are well maintained, with classroom and supplemental educational areas designed to provide the best possible environment for the instruction process.
 The school buildings are located on sites which provide spacious areas for recreation and physical education.

 All school facilities are valued community assets, used by the public for social, educational, business and recreational programs during and after school hours.